mgoltzsche/beets-ytimport/README.md

 ## Usage

-Once you enabled the `ytimport` plugin within your Beets configuration, you can download your liked songs from Youtube and import them into your Beets library as follows:
+Once you enabled the `ytimport` plugin within your beets configuration, you can download your liked songs from Youtube and import them into your beets library as follows:
 ```sh
 beet ytimport --likes --max-likes 3
 ```

-Please note that the command prompts you for Google authentication, unless you specified the `auth_headers` option within your Beets configuration file pointing to a file containing HTTP headers (to get the HTTP headers, see [here](https://ytmusicapi.readthedocs.io/en/stable/setup/browser.html#copy-authentication-headers)).
+Please note that the command prompts you for Google authentication, unless you specified the `auth_headers` option within your beets configuration file pointing to a file containing HTTP headers (to get the HTTP headers, see [here](https://ytmusicapi.readthedocs.io/en/stable/setup/browser.html#copy-authentication-headers)).
 Import auto-tagger prompts can be disabled by specifying the `-q` option.
-You can interrupt and continue or repeat the command to synchronize likes from your Youtube account(s) into your Beets library incrementally.
+You can interrupt and continue or repeat the command to synchronize likes from your Youtube account(s) into your beets library incrementally.

 To download a particular track, run:
 ```sh